Skip to content

 Name Type Description Default

-path to CSV file containing phonetic replacement rules
+path to CSV file or data frame containing phonetic replacement rules

 required